 Figure 5.2: Change in pickup rates, change in user trust, change in block percentages, and ratio between the two

-Overall, observed some variation was observed in the delta of user trust as it relates to the delta in block rates.
+Overall, some variation was observed in the delta of user trust as it relates to the delta in block rates.
 Less aggressive message “Unknown Caller” has a lower block/trust ratio, but overall has negligible impact on both.
 Overall, all strings tested had significant impact on the claimed block rate from users.

 Similar results between “Fake Phone Number” and “Spoofed Number” indicates user general understanding of the term “spoof”.